 Excavation water monitoring is considered a principal component of the EMICY for the SLDS.
 RAs at the site could result in discharges that are covered under MSD discharge requirements.
 Monitoring will be conducted to meet permit or ROD conditions.
 Parameters for the SLDS are listed in Table 3-3, along with sampling locations and sampling frequencies.
-The purpose of excavation water discharge sampling is to meet requirements set forth in the MSD discharge authorization letter dated October 30, 1998, and modified in letters dated July 23, 2001; October 13, 2004; June 19, 2006; May 22, 2008; May 10, 2010; May 24, 2012; June 23, 2014; July 18, 2016; July 11, 2018; and July 16, 2020, for the SLDS (MSD 1998, 2001, 2004, 2006, 2008, 2010, 2012, 2014, 2016, 2018, 2020).
+The purpose of excavation water discharge sampling at the SLDS is to meet requirements set forth in the MSD discharge authorization letter dated October 30, 1998; modified in the letter dated July 23, 2001; and currently authorized in the letter dated June 7, 2022 (MSD 1998, 2001, 2022).
 Copies of these letters are included in Appendix A.